SteveDevs/Delivery-System/README.md

 How application should run:

-Logins should be seperated into Admin and Pargonaughts.
+Logins should be seperated into Admin and Employees.

 Admins have full access to manage and edit all data. employees only have access to view what dilivery assignment they have been allocated to by the admin.